nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 He's a chucker.
 Mother chucker.
 He's going to do it with a twin faint.
 So that costs two actions.
 He feints, which puts the which automatically puts the target off guard and then flings the dagger at you, which missed horribly.

 Excellent.
 Who's he flinging it at?
-Carsten.
-It it the dagger glances off of Carsten's shield.
+Karsten.
+It it the dagger glances off of Karsten's shield.
 I mean, real quick, I should have 21.

 You should have 21 what?
 My AC should be 21.
 You're off guard.
 Yes.
 Oh, okay.